Antonio Amaya (boxer)

 Antonio "El Buchi" Amaya Góndola (1945 – 26 January 2025) was a Panamanian professional boxer in the Junior Lightweight division and professional singer.
 In 1969, 1970 and 1974, he came very close to winning a world title in world championship fights, and as a consequence, was later nicknamed as an "uncrowned champion" by some critics and experts.
 Amaya died on 26 January 2025, at the age of 79.

-The World Boxing Association described Amaya as a "honorary world champion".
+The World Boxing Association described Amaya as an "honorary world champion".
 He was a member of the music band, Los Morenos Alegres de Colon, whose "The Happy Black People of Colon" song became a hit and who were widely recognised in Panama with a song named after him, "Amaya Sufre del Córazon" ("Amaya Has a Broken Heart").

 Amaya was trained by Isaac Kresh, who was also the trainer of Ismael Laguna, Ernesto Marcel and Enrique Pinder, among others.

 Career

 Amaya represented Panama at the 1963 Pan American Games boxing competition in Brazil.
 He contested in 77 professional fights held in 14 countries.
 His manager was Carlos Eleta.

 Amaya debuted as a professional on 18 August 1963, when he defeated Herbert Locke by a third-round knockout at the Gimnasio Neco de la Guardia in Panama City.
 Amaya won his first ten contests, including a fifth-round disqualification victory against Federico Bell on 19 April 1964 at Gimnasio Nacional in a rematch between him and Bell.

 On 9 August 1963, Amaya suffered the first blemish on his professional record, when held to a ten-rounds draw (tie) by another Panamanian prospect of the time, the hard-hitting Carlos Rios, who had a record of ten wins and two losses with all ten wins by knockout, in a fight that was held at the Gimnasio Nacional in Panama City, as the main event of the day's boxing show there.

 Amaya won his next contest after meeting Rios, and then, in November 1964 traveled to Venezuela for his first fight abroad, which was held on 16 November 1964, against Cesar Castillo, a prospect with 5 wins and 2 losses, in Maracaibo.
 Amaya tasted defeat as a professional for the first time, being deemed a loser by decision after ten rounds of fighting.

 Amaya had better luck in his next fight, as he contested Carlos Rios in a rematch, this time for the Panamanian Featherweight title, on 20 December 1964, at the Estadio Olimpico ("Olympic Stadium") in Panama City.
 Amaya won the title when he scored a rare (for him) knockout win, winning in the fifth round.
 This was one of only ten knockout wins that Amaya amassed in 77 professional fights.

 On 24 July 1965, Amaya would face Argentine Carlos Cañete, himself also a future world championship challenger.
 The pair boxed to a ten rounds draw at the Luna Park Stadium in Buenos Aires.
 Cañete had won 39 and lost 2 and drawn 1 of his 42 contests when he and Amaya duly met.